backand/docs/docs/getting_started/sdk.md

 ### getToken
 #### Usage
-Returns the acess token used to communicate with Backand.
+Returns the access token used to communicate with Backand.
 #### Returns
-A string of the accees token.
+A string of the access token.

 ### getApiUrl
 #### Usage